Authorization Challenges

 Authorization Rules Behavior for Completed Challenges

 When challenges are triggered via Authorization Rules, Lithic automatically applies logic which bypasses additional challenges after a successful challenge completion.
+The cardholder must respond within 10 minutes of the challenge being issued; if no response is received within this window, the challenge expires and no bypass record is created.
 Upon receiving a "YES" response from the cardholder, the system creates a bypass record scoped to the card and merchant combination.
 This bypass prevents the specific challenge rule from triggering again for 24 hours for the same card at the same merchant ID.

 The bypass applies exclusively to the challenge requirement.
 All other authorization rules continue to evaluate normally.
 If a cardholder successfully completes a challenge at Merchant A, later transactions on the same card at Merchant A within the bypass window will not trigger the same Authorization Challenge rule.
 However, those transactions remain subject to all other authorization rules including spend limits, velocity limits, merchant locks, and any other configured rules.
 Transactions at Merchant B remain subject to challenge evaluation, as bypass records are merchant-specific.